daormar/debasher/rtdocs/source/index.rst

 **DeBasher** is a flow-based programming extension for Bash.

-Check out the :doc:`intro` section for further information, including an :ref:`overview` of the project.
+Check out the table of contents below for further information.

 .. note::